itd/cloudkey-py/README.md

 Example:

-    // Create a media stream URL limited only to the AS of the end-user and valid for 1 hour url = cloudkey.media.get_stream_url(id=media['id'], seclevel=SecLevel.DELEGATE | SecLevel.ASNUM, expires=time() + 3600)
+    // Create a mediastream URL limited only to the AS of the end-user and valid for 1 hour url = cloudkey.media.get_stream_url(id=media['id'], seclevel=SecLevel.DELEGATE | SecLevel.ASNUM, expires=time() + 3600)

 Security level options